 Coconut Flour: Note that coconut flour absorbs a lot of moisture and a little goes a long way.
 Coconut flour is not the same as shredded coconut, and they cannot be used interchangeably.
 I do NOT recommend substituting coconut flour with any other flours.

 Psyllium Husk Powder: In this case, psyllium husk powder acts as a substitute for gluten and gives the dough structure.
 If you don’t have psyllium husk powder, you can use 4 tablespoons of whole psyllium husks instead.
 I do NOT recommend substituting psyllium husk for any other ingredient.

 Sesame Seeds: I like using white sesame seeds because of the nice contrast in color that they provide to the golden brown exterior of the buns.
-However, feel free to use other seeds such as black sesame seeds, flax seeds, or even chia seeds if you prefer.
+However, feel free to use other seeds such as poppy seeds, black sesame seeds, flax seeds, or even chia seeds if you prefer.
 This is purely decorative.